Brad-A-M/DataMining/README.md

 | polygon # | point2 x-coord | point2 y-coord | cluster # |
 | ...       | ...            | ...            | ...       |

-For classification datasets, kmeans.py returns a dataframe in the following form.
+For classification datasets, db scan and kmeans return a dataframe in the following form.

 | Attribute 1 |  Attribute 2 | ... | class   | cluster   |
 | ----------- | ------------ | --- | ------- | --------- |